A Message from Jon Khromer, MD, New Director of OEMS

 I also know that the real work happens at the local, regional and state levels.
 My colleagues at NHTSA, along with our partners on the Federal Interagency Committee on EMS, do our best to support that work.
 But it is the dedication of the nation’s EMS providers to the people they serve that allows EMS in this country to continue to improve.

 This year marks an exciting time for NHTSA and the EMS profession.
-I join the Office of EMS as we prepare to support, with our Federal partners, a major revision of the landmark EMS Agenda for the Future, the 1996 report that helped set the stage for the current EMS landscape.
+I join the Office of EMS as we prepare to support, with the Health Resources and Services Administration, a major revision of the landmark EMS Agenda for the Future, the 1996 report that helped set the stage for the current EMS landscape.
 This month also marks the 50th anniversary of the National Academy of Sciences’ report, Accidental Death and Disability: The Neglected Disease of Modern Society, which helped raise awareness of the need for safer roads and vehicles and more organized EMS systems.

 I am excited to build on the work of the last 50 years by continuing to support initiatives like the National EMS Information System, which is fostering the development of data-driven and evidence-based EMS systems; the efforts to promote a safe, prepared and well-trained EMS workforce; and more.
 Please visit EMS.gov to find out more about our work in these areas and sign up to receive emails so you can stay informed.